DoctorDatah/Chicago-Insurance-Redlining-Regression-Analysis-R/README.md

 ### Multi-Colinearity:
 Variance Inflation factors:
 Every Predictor is under 5.
 We can proceed.
-However, *volact* has relatively high correlation with other predictors
+However, *volact* has relatively high correlation with other predictors.

 ![VIF](images/vif.jpg)

 **Base Model:**<br>